t-tests for a single sample (Lab 5)

 Step 4: Determine your sample’s score

 1. Okay, let’s find z.
-Use the equation below, where M is the sample mean, \(\mu\) is the mean for the sampling distribution, and \(\sigma_M\) is the SEM and is the standard deviation of the sampling distribution.
+Use the equation below, where M is the sample mean, \(\mu_M\) is the mean for the sampling distribution of the means, and \(\sigma_M\) is the SEM and is the standard deviation of the sampling distribution of the means.
 (You’re essentially going to be plugging in the answers from #5.)
 Find z and write it as answer #6.

 \[z=\frac{M_{sample}-\mu_{M}}{\sigma_M}\]